intel/llvm/sycl/test-e2e/README.md

 ```

 Note: please avoid using `REQUIRES: TEMPORARY_DISABLED` for this purpose, it's
 a non-standard mechanism.
-Use `UNSUPPORTED: true` instead.
+Use `UNSUPPORTED: true` instead, we track
+`UNSUPPORTED` tests using the mechanism described above.
+Otherwise the test
+risks remaining untraceable.